 If you do not meet the required English proficiency level, there may be alternative pathways available.
 Please see the options listed below or contact us to discuss your situation.

 If a student is unable to write their answers in English, a reader writer may be used.
-This must be a different person from the translator if a translator is also required.

 In some cases, the Assessor may act as the reader writer if it is practical.
 Otherwise, the student will need to arrange and cover the cost of an additional Safety n Action team member to assist as the reader writer.